enriquepaz/RumenMicrobiome_Beef/README.md

 :computer: :bar_chart:
 Analyses to recreate the results in the manuscript **"Rumen bacterial community structure impacts feed efficiency in beef cattle"** by Paz et al. 2017 in ISME J. The analyses are separated into several R Markdown files.

 Follow the instructions below to setup the same environment used to analyze the data and render the R Markdown files.
 Adhere to the delineated order as succeeding R Markdown files depend on previous results.
+If working in a server, setup X11 forwarding.

     1. data_curation.Rmd
 	2. generate_OTU_table.Rmd